By Giles Mountford

 It is a privilege to be able to follow your dreams.
 It is a privilege to be able to nourish your talent.
 It is also a privilege to do anything that moves beyond providing for yourself and your family.

-This is a painful fact often overlooked by many who pride themselves on fulfilling their ambitions based on their hard work and talent.
-That their privilege gave them a remarkable head start over other people of equal, or greater, talent and work ethic is an uncomfortable truth.
+This is often overlooked by many who pride themselves on fulfilling their ambitions based on their hard work and talent.
+The fact that their privilege gave them a remarkable head start over other people of equal, or greater, talent and work ethic is an uncomfortable truth.
 It is a truth that Sophia Leonie is not only acutely aware of, it is her truth.

 Now on the cusp of launching her latest play and a TV Pilot her journey is anything other than typical compared to the majority of those who make their living in broadcast media and the arts.